-3.3.11 Rodent Control
+3.3.11 Integrated Pest Management Plan

+The Construction Management Plan will include a plan to manage pests.
 A rodent extermination certificate will be filed with the building permit application to the City.
 Rodent inspection monitoring and treatment will be carried out before, during, and at the completion of all construction work for the proposed Project, in compliance with the City's requirements.
 Rodent extermination prior to work start-up will consist of treatment of areas throughout the site.
 During the construction process, regular service visits will be made.